+- D2-250-1 up to 4 loops, individual programmable sample rates

-- Up to 8 PID loops, individual programmable sample rates
+- D2-260 and D2-262 up to 16 loops, individual programmable sample rates

 - Manual, Automatic and Cascade loop operation modes

 - Two types of bumpless transfer available

-- Full-featured alarms
+- · Full-featured alarms

 - Ramp/soak generator with up to 16 segments

 - Auto Tuning

-The DL06 CPU has process control loop capability in addition to ladder program execution.
-You can select and configure up to eight loops.
-All sensor and actuator wiring connects directly to DL06 analog modules.
+The D2-250-1, D2-260 and D2-262 CPUs have process control loop capability in addition to ladder program execution.
+You can select and configure up to four loops for the D2-250-1 or sixteen loops for the D2-260 and D2-262.
+All sensor and actuator wiring connects to standard DL205 I/O modules, as shown below.
 All process variables, gain values, alarm levels, etc., associated with each loop reside in a Loop Variable Table in the CPU.
-The DL06 CPU reads process variable (PV) inputs during each scan.
+The CPU reads process variable (PV) inputs during each scan.
 Then, it makes PID loop calculations during a dedicated time slice on each PLC scan, updating the control output value.
 The control loops use a Proportional-Integral-Derivative (PID) algorithm to generate the control output.
 This chapter describes how the loops operate, and how to configure and tune the loops.

-DirectSOFT programming software, release 5, or later, is used for configuring analog control loops in the DL06.
+DirectSOFT programming software is used for configuring analog control loops in the DL205.
 DirectSOFT uses dialog boxes to help you set up the individual loops.
 After completing the setup, you can use DirectSOFT's PID Trend View to tune each loop.
-The configuration and tuning selections you make are stored in the DL06's V-memory (RAM).
+The PID starting address (V7640) and the number of loops (V7641) are stored in Flash.
+The PID configuration and tuning parameters are stored in V-memory (battery-backed RAM), which the user should consider setting as retentive.
 The loop parameters also may be saved to disk for recall later.